assimp/assimp/packaging/windows-innosetup/readme_installer_vieweronly.txt

 Add it to PATH.
 That's not a bug, the installer does not alter the PATH.

 4. Crashes immediately
 You CPU lacks SSE2 support.
-Build Assimp from scratch to suit your CPU, sorry.ut mostly fine).
+Build Assimp from scratch to suit your CPU, sorry.